 The Stormwater Crew works diligently year-round to eliminate as much debris as possible from entering the storm drains.
 In cases were storm drain lines need to be cleaned out our crew uses a vacuum truck to suck out any debris that is sitting on the bottom of the catch basin.
 Storm drains are designed to handle normal water flow, but occasionally during heavy rain flooding may occur.
 Plugged or clogged catch basins can cause localized street flooding during rain events, keeping these clean and clear of debris helps in the functionality and minimizes water on the road and your property.

-The Street Division maintains majority of the traffic signals and street lights throughout the city.
-The divisions Electrical Signal Crew works continuously on maintaining traffic signals, school zones, HAWKS, pedestrian signals, school flashers and concerns in regards to street lights.
+The Street Division maintains a majority of the traffic signals and street lights throughout the city.
+The division's Electrical Signal Crew works continuously on maintaining traffic signals, school zones, HAWKS, pedestrian signals, school flashers and concerns in regards to street lights.

 The signal changed quickly

 The City of Nampa has timed signals.
 They register vehicles going through.
 The majority of time the signal will run the complete cycle.
 If there is a time spacing between vehicles of approximately 3 seconds the signal will "Gap Out" terminating the green phase this can happen due to citizens on cell phones, or other distractions that will cause a 3 second pause.